0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 After each swap, the protocol runs the following algorithm:

-1. Check if we've run out of buy or sell orders.
+1. If this is a new block, reset the sequencing rule info, setting the initial state to the current state.
-    1. If so, validate that the remaining orders are of the type we haven’t run out of.
+2. Else, check whether we had already run out of buy or sell orders before the swap.
-2. If not, compare current state to initial state to determine required order type (i.e., a buy or sell) according to the sequencing rule.
+    - If we had, validate that the type of the swap matches the type of the previous swap.
+By induction, this ensures that swap matches the tail of a swap sequence under the GSR.
-3. Validate the swap matches the required type.
+3. Else, if we hadn't run out of buy or sell orders before the swap, compare the current state to the initial state to determine the required order type (i.e., a buy or sell) according to the sequencing rule.
-4. If validation fails, register that we must have run out of buy or sell orders.
+    - If the swap types don't match, register that we must have run out of buy or sell orders.
+The type of the swap now makes up the tail of the swap sequence under the GSR.

 The algorithm is implemented in https://github.com/0xfuturistic/sandwich-resistant-uniswap-v2/blob/main/src/UniswapV2Pair.sol#L203C1-L231C10